jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 - Latency is the amount of time (delay) it takes a single unit of data to go from 1 location to another.
 It is comprised of a few different elements:
   - ~~Transmission delay~~ Propogation delay : the amount of time it takes a signal to travel along the physical media (e.g., cable or through the air)
-  - ~~Processing delay~~ Transmission delay : the amount of time it takes a signal to be "pushed" from 1 physical device to another (e.g., cable to a router)
+  - ~~Processing delay~~ Transmission delay : the amount of time it takes a signal to be "pushed" from 1 physical device to another (e.g., cable to a router); this is roughly a measure of the amount of time it takes to modulate / demodulate a signal from it's physical form to/from (e.g., a light wave) to it's 'digital' form (i.e., stored as binary 1's or 0's).
   - Processing delay : the amount of time it takes a device to actually process information prior as part of transmission (and before / after propogation)
   - Queuing delay : the amount of time a signal may wait in a buffer before it is processed
 - Latency can be thought of as a car on a road - ~~how fast that car travels~~ the length of time it takes that car to get from 1 point to another is a measure of the latency similar to the length of time between a packet of data travelling from 1 point to another through a network.